 Mike Adams, professor at UNC-Wilmington and Town Hall columnist, had a terrific entry today: “Growing Out of Atheism.”
-Mike, who joined us at one of our Colorado Sessions this summer is sharp and quick-witted, and engaged in the battle of ideas on the campus where he teaches.
+Mike, who joined us at one of our Colorado Student Conference sessions this summer is sharp and quick-witted, and engaged in the battle of ideas on the campus where he teaches.

-Gary, a professor at Liberty University, spoke for us this summer at our Summit-VA conference.
+Gary, a professor at Liberty University, spoke for us this summer at our Summit Virginia Student Conference.
 His session on the resurrection was excellent, of course.
 Still, the session I heard the most about was his session on doubt and personal struggle.
 In fact, one student came to faith in Christ as a result of that session.
 Why was it so powerful?
-Because the session is Gary’s own story about struggle and loss - his wife died of cancer several years ago.
+Because the session is Gary’s own story about struggle and loss – his wife died of cancer several years ago.
 The resurrection that Gary had studied extensively became all the more personal through his loss.
 The resurrection matters today.